 Bake for about 1 hour.

-You will know it's "done” when it turns golden brown on top.
+You will know this Pineapple Strawberry Dump Cake is “done” when it turns golden brown on top.

 It helped to cut the sweetness and add a really nice pop of flavor.

 While you may have the ingredients to make this dump cake in your pantry, you might not have extra toppings.